psycopg/psycopg/docs/advanced/pipeline.rst

 next :ref:`synchronization point <pipeline-sync>`; a `~errors.PipelineAborted`
 exception is raised for each such command.
 Query processing resumes after the synchronization point.

+Note that, even in :ref:`autocommit <autocommit>`, the server wraps the statements sent in pipeline mode in an implicit transaction, which will be only committed when the sync is received.
+As such, a failure in a group of statement will probably invalidate the effect of statements executed after the previous sync.

 .. warning::